-Alabama and Louisiana have the highest average local option sales taxes (5.22 and 5.07 percent, respectively), and in both states the average local option sales tax is higher than the state sales tax rate.
-Other states with high local option sales taxes include Colorado (4.75 percent), New York (4.52 percent), and Oklahoma (4.45 percent).
+Alabama and Louisiana have the highest average local option sales taxes (5.24 and 5.10 percent, respectively), and in both states the average local option sales tax is higher than the state sales tax rate.
+Other states with high local option sales taxes include Colorado (4.87 percent), New York (4.52 percent), and Oklahoma (4.49 percent).

-States with the highest combined state and average local sales tax rates are Tennessee (9.55 percent), Arkansas (9.53 percent), Louisiana (9.52 percent), Washington (9.23 percent), and Alabama (9.22 percent).
-At the low end are Alaska (1.76 percent), Hawaii (4.44 percent), Wyoming (5.34 percent), Wisconsin (5.43 percent), and Maine (5.5 percent).
+States with the highest combined state and average local sales tax rates are Louisiana and Tennessee (both at 9.55 percent), Arkansas (9.47 percent), Washington (9.29 percent), and Alabama (9.24 percent).
+At the low end are Alaska (1.76 percent), Hawaii (4.44 percent), Wyoming (5.36 percent), Wisconsin (5.43 percent), and Maine (5.5 percent).

 Remote Seller Protections.
-With the Supreme Court's elimination of the physical presence requirement for imposing sales tax collection obligations, nearly all states are now requiring remote sellers to collect and remit sales tax.
+With the Supreme Court's elimination of the physical presence requirement for imposing sales tax collection obligations, all states with sales taxes are now requiring remote sellers to collect and remit sales tax.
 While most states have adopted safe harbors for small sellers and have a single point of administration for all state and local sales taxes, a few diverge from these practices, imposing substantial compliance costs on out-of-state retailers.
 Alabama, Alaska (which only has local sales taxes), Colorado, and Louisiana lack uniform administration, while Kansas does not offer a safe harbor for small sellers.